TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.3-roll-up-vs-aggregation/_index.md

 #### Rate

 The value measures the rate of change, such as throughput per second.
 Rate is always the average across the 20 second period.
 Note: there are metrics with percentage as unit and rate as stat type.
-I’m puzzled why.
+I'm puzzled why.

 #### Absolute